Glenn Miller: Early life and career

-During his senior year, he became so interested in dance band music that he formed a band with some classmates.
+During his senior year of high school, he became so interested in dance band music that he formed a band with some classmates.
 The high school orchestra was an after school activity, but he played there too.
 For a time, classes in harmony, piano, violin, and music appreciation were full, but classes were discontinued.
 However, by the time he graduated from high school in 1921, he had decided to become a professional musician.
 He missed his own graduation because he was performing out of town.
 His mother gladly received his diploma for him.

 In 1923, Miller entered the University of Colorado at Boulder, where he joined Sigma Nu fraternity.
 He spent most of his time away from school, attending auditions and playing any gigs he could get, including with Boyd Senter's band in Denver.
 After failing three out of five classes, he dropped out of school to pursue a career in music.
-Ironically, he failed Harmony.
+He failed Harmony.

 In New York City, he studied the Schillinger system with Joseph Schillinger, under whose tutelage he composed "Miller's Tune".
 Miller arranged that tune for big band and renamed it.
 It became his signature theme, "Moonlight Serenade".

 In 1926, Miller toured with several groups, landing a good spot in Ben Pollack's group in Los Angeles.
 He also played for Victor Young, which allowed him to be mentored by other professional musicians.
 In the beginning, he was the main trombone soloist of the band, but when Jack Teagarden joined Pollack's band in 1928, Miller found that his solos were cut drastically.
 He realized that his future was in arranging and composing.

 He had a songbook published in Chicago in 1928 entitled 125 Jazz Breaks for Trombone by the Melrose Brothers.
 During his time with Pollack, he wrote several arrangements.
 He wrote his first composition, "Room 1411", with Benny Goodman, and Brunswick Records released it as a 78 rpm record under the name "Benny Goodman's Boys".